 The Iranian embassy in the Syrian capital Damascus.
 Iran evacuated officials and military advisers from Syria before rebels entered Damascus.
 Photo: Reuters

-“If either or both of those allies decide they can advance their interests without Mr Assad, then his days in power will be numbered,” added analyst Nick Heras.
+“If either or both of those allies decide they can advance their interests without Mr. Assad, then his time in power will be running out,” added analyst Nick Heras.

 Hezbollah weakened